 Representative Nicholas A. Mattiello

-Nicholas A. Mattiello was elected by his House colleagues as Speaker of the House on March 25, 2014, and then re-elected in January 2015 and January 2017 for full two-year terms.
+Nicholas A. Mattiello was elected by his House colleagues as Speaker of the House in March 2014, and then has been re-elected in January 2015, 2017 and 2019 for full two-year terms.
 First elected in November 2006 to represent District 15 in Cranston, he served as the House Majority Leader from February 2010 until becoming Speaker.